 a) inform the upper layers of the failure of the procedure; or

-NOTE 1: This can result in the upper layers requesting implementation specific mechanisms, e.g. procedures specified in 3GPP TS 24.229 [14] can result in the emergency call being attempted to another IP-CAN.
+NOTE 1: This can result in the upper layers requesting transfer of an established emergency PDU session or emergency bearer context to non-3GPP access (see 3GPP TS 24.302 [16] or the present specification) or implementation specific mechanisms, e.g. procedures specified in 3GPP TS 24.229 [14] can result in the emergency call being attempted or transferred to another IP-CAN.

 b) perform de-registration locally, if not de-registered already, and attempt initial registration for emergency services.